justinjiajia/cloud_security/labs/lab_7_new.md

           - Revoke unwanted rules: If `revoke_permissions` list is not empty, it calls `revoke_security_group_ingress` to remove the unwanted rules.
           - Authorize required rules: If `authorize_permissions` list is not empty, it calls `authorize_security_group_ingress` to add the missing, required rules.

+  - In this Lambda code, any line that calls `print()`  writes logs to CloudWatch Logs, because Lambda automatically sends everything written to stdout/stderr to a CloudWatch Logs log stream.

 In this task, you observed the logic for the Lambda function to detect and remove the additional permissions for SMTPS (TCP port 465) and IMAPS (TCP port 993) in the security group, and add required permissions.